Aliases for NOS2 Gene

 GeneCards Summary for NOS2 Gene

 NOS2 (Nitric Oxide Synthase 2) is a Protein Coding gene.
-Diseases associated with NOS2 include Malaria and Borderline Leprosy.
-Among its related pathways are Immune System and Arginine and proline metabolism.
-GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
+Diseases associated with NOS2 include Malaria and Meningioma, Familial.
+Among its related pathways are ERK Signaling and Apelin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
 An important paralog of this gene is NOS1.

 UniProtKB/Swiss-Prot for NOS2 Gene